15 Best Hip Opening Stretches for Runners with Tight Hips

 Why does hip mobility matter?

 You might be wondering why it’s even important to add hip openers and hip mobility exercises to your workout routine.
-Before we get into which stretches are great hip openers, we’ll take a moment to explain why hip openers should be a regular part of your fitness routine.
+Before we get into the best hip stretches for running, we’ll take a moment to explain why hip openers should be a regular part of your fitness routine.

 One of the major reasons that hip mobility is important is that it helps to maintain proper movement in the kinetic chain and improves your movements in both fitness endeavors and your daily routine.

 The idea of a kinetic chain is that each joint and muscle has an impact on the surrounding joints and muscles.
-For example, poor range of motion in your hips can result in knee problems and low back problems since these joints are in close proximity to your hip joints.
+For example, poor range of motion in your hips can result in muscular imbalances, knee pain and lower back pain since these joints are in close proximity to your hip joints.

 Hip mobility exercises include not only hip openers but also glute/piriformis stretches as well to improve internal rotation of your hip and legs.
 Both are important for all-around hip mobility!